terraform-industry/electrical-safety-wiki/docs/index.md

 **Progressive Learning** - Take advantage of the wiki's organization to learn incrementally - you don't need to complete everything in one session.

-## Author Attribution

-This wiki was developed by Johanness A. Nilsson
-<johanness.nilsson@terraformindustries.com> for Terraform Industries

 ---

 **Remember:** Electrical safety is everyone's responsibility.
 When in doubt,